jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-03.md

-**272.** In the last article, we have supposed $$d$$ to be a positive number; but if the multiplier were a negative number, as -e, the rule formerly given must be applied; namely, that unlike signs multiplied together produce -, and like signs +.
+**272.** In the last article, we have supposed $$d$$ to be a positive number; but if the multiplier were a negative number, as $$-e$$, the rule formerly given must be applied; namely, that unlike signs multiplied together produce -, and like signs +.
 Thus we should have

 $$-ae+be-ce.$$

-**273.** Now, in order to show how a quantity, $$A$$, is to be multiplied by a compound quantity, d-e; let us first consider an example in numbers, supposing that $$A$$ is to be multiplied by 7 - 3.
+**273.** Now, in order to show how a quantity, $$A$$, is to be multiplied by a compound quantity, $$d-e$$; let us first consider an example in numbers, supposing that $$A$$ is to be multiplied by 7-3.
 Here it is evident, that we are required to take the quadruple of $$A$$: for if we first take $$A$$ seven times, it will then be necessary to subtract $$3A$$ from that product.